If you’re looking for things to do in London and want to visit all of the iconic spots, then here is a London bucket list guide.

 Another great way to see all the best spots like this in London is on a City Highlights Bike Tour.

 All Chinatowns are good, however Chinatown in London is a foodies heaven!

 The tourists come to eat in Chinatown from all over the world.

-With so many restaurants to choose from, and many offering different styles, trying a dim sum or stopping for traditional crispy duck is a must.
+With so many restaurants to choose from, many offering different styles, stopping for a dim sum or traditional crispy duck is a must.